 Crazy huh?
 Because up at the top of this post, I told you that I recommend Varathane water-based poly instead of the Minwax water-based poly.

-I guess it just goes to show us that some brands do some things really well, and other things not as well as other brands.
+I guess it just goes to show us that some brands are good for some things, while other brands are good for other things!

 The dried polyurethane feels rough, how do I get it to feel smooth?